Questions & Answers About UK Number Plates

 The application to transfer cannot be submitted to the DVLA until we receive the relevant documents from both parties and cleared funds from the purchasing client.

 The receiving vehicle must have a valid MOT & Tax during the time the transfer is taking place.
-It is preferred that the vehicle is re-taxed prior to sending documents to us if the Tax is due to expire within 14 days.
+It is preferred that the vehicle is re-taxed prior to sending documents to us if the Tax is due to expire.

 No, transfers are not possible to Q registered vehicles.

-Do I have to keep the car registration on my vehicle for any specific time period before I can transfer it again?
+Does a registration have to be kept on a vehicle for any specific time period before It can be transferred again?

 No, there is no time restriction for subsequent transfer.
 Transfer is a simple procedure for which you can apply directly to the DVLA.
 Your cherished number can be transferred to a vehicle of your choice.
 The donor vehicle will be assigned a replacement registration number appropriate to its year as part of the process.